jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 #### Creating A Component

-So let's take a moment to create a new Component to contain all of our Bootstrap code which we could then easily reuse.
+So let's take a moment to create a new `Functional Component` to contain all the Bootstrap code which we will allow us to create the Components needed to produce each card individually.

 In the `src` folder create the following files:

 - Card1.js
 - Card2.js

+:thumbsup: Click on the thumbs up when your done.

 We will start with Card1.js for now.
 Inside of Card1.js let's do the following for now: